znx3p0/canary-book/src/concepts/routes.md

 It is important to note that while it is possible to keep routes analogous to actors, they're very different, and actors can be easily made with pure services without the need for routes.
-Still, they're an important tool to keep up your belt while working with Sia.
+Still, they're an important tool to keep up your belt while working with Canary.
 You'll get a sense of when and where to use routes with experience.

 A good rule to avoid name collisions on the global route is that libraries should not use the global route,